Integrated Mindfulness & MRE Newsletter Signup Page

 The core of MRE training is about how mindfulness approaches can be adapted to the needs of the individual and so it is a person centred approach to integrating mindfulness into your work.
 There is growing evidence that people who have experienced trauma need a person centred mindfulness approach adapted to their specific needs otherwise they are at risk of their trauma being worsened by poorly adapted mindfulness practices.
 Like any other approach, mindfulness approaches can cause harm.

-This free online session will overview the MRE training and explore why a person centred approach to teaching mindfulness is so important for effective mindfulness teaching in general and when working in the context of client’s with a history of trauma in particular.
+The recording below is of a session that overviewed the MRE training and explored why a person centred approach to teaching mindfulness is so important for effective mindfulness teaching in general and when working in the context of client’s with a history of trauma in particular.
 So many people can have a history of trauma in all kinds of different contexts including less clinically focused contexts such as work-based, educational and wellbeing contexts.
 It therefore makes sense to approach all mindfulness teaching, whatever the context, so that it it is as safe as it can be for everyone whether or not an individual has a trauma history.
 This is a more inclusive and a safer way of working.

-During this evening session there will be lots of opportunities to ask questions about what the training involves.
+During this evening session there were also details shared about what MRE teacher training involves.

 Starting Points – Helpful Ways of Introducing Mindfulness (Free Event)